 An OB nurse is always available to assist you and answer questions throughout your stay.
 An internationally board-certified lactation consultant is on staff as well to assist you with breastfeeding concerns.
 Feel free to call with any questions at any point.
 Room service from the Adams Café is available between 6:30 a.m. and 6:30 p.m., so you may order what you want when you want it.
 New moms and partners also enjoy a celebration meal during their stay.

 OB & Maternity Care

 We are trained to care for women with both uncomplicated pregnancies and those that are medically complex.
-In addition, our highly trained OB-GYN, Dr. Natalie Hoshaw, and Clare Thompson, a certified nurse midwife, collaborate with all of our physicians and clinicians to ensure that women with the most medically challenging issues receive the best care.
+In addition, our highly trained OB-GYNs and certified nurse midwifes, collaborate with all of our physicians and clinicians to ensure that women with the most medically challenging issues receive the best care.
 To ensure the health of you and your new family, we offer a variety of services for pregnancy and beyond birth: